-Fort Lauderdale White Collar Crime Attorneys
+Fort Lauderdale White Collar Crime Lawyer

 White collar crimes are typically non-violent crimes that are motivated by financial gain.
 These crimes are often committed by professionals, business people, and public officials, and usually involve some sort of fraudulent conduct or dishonesty, or involve the inappropriate handling of someone else’s money or funds.
 Allegations of white collar crimes often involve convoluted or complicated financial schemes that affect numerous victims, and a signature of white collar crimes is that it is difficult to pin liability on one particular actor.
-Contact our experienced Fort Lauderdale white collar crime attorneys.
+Contact our experienced Fort Lauderdale white collar crime lawyers.

 White collar crimes are provided for under Florida’s White Collar Crime Victim Protection Act.
 Some examples of white collar crimes that Floridians are typically charged with include, but are not limited to: